Blog Search Topics

 In official stats, developers are called ‘software and applications programmers’.
 Specialisations include analyst programmers, developer programmers, software engineers, and software testers.
 They may develop a variety of software, from smart phone apps to business software, web apps, and even games.

-According to government projections, the number of positions for programmers is set to grow by 23.4% by 2024.
+According to Jobs and Skills Australia projections, the number of positions for programmers is set to grow by 12.9% by 2028.
 There will be a variety of different jobs available, from software development companies to in-house developer roles for organisations that maintain their own software.
 This includes a wide variety of different industries, from banks to online retailers.

 Most developers do not have university qualifications in software development.
 However, many successful developers do have a practical VET level qualification or a certification in one or more programming languages.
 Some have both; the Certificate or Diploma provides general skills including concept development, development team work, and methods for finding solutions to client needs, whilst the certifications provide proof of a specialisation.